Other developments in Avondale

 10 older state homes are making way for 26 one-bedroom, 62 two-bedroom and 14 three-bedroom apartments across eight buildings of between two and five storeys.
 The apartments will be well-designed and sustainable, and the development will include a community room and small park for residents.

 The move to construction follows an agreement being reached between Eke Panuku and HNZ for the purchase of the land.

 Read more about the St Georges Road development.

 The Set development at 24-26 Racecourse Parade is a great example of well-designed, medium to high-density housing that meets the area’s requirements and will trigger further regeneration in Avondale.

-A total of 72 apartments, is provided in the three new buildings, which comprise two three-level walk-ups and one five-level.
+A total of 72 apartments have been provided in the three new buildings, which are comprised of two three-level walk-ups and one five-level.
 Seven of the homes have been made available to low-income families looking to buy their first home.

 The site is the former home of Suburbs Rugby Club.
 We took it to market in June 2015 after due diligence and engagement with the local community and the Whau Local Board.